|Colors:||white, black, cream, brown|

 Early training is important for any dog breed.
 It helps ensure that a dog does not adopt any antisocial or bad behaviors, and it can have added benefits of mentally and physically tiring your puppy out.
 Attending puppy classes is also a great way to socialize your dog.

 Social skills can be lacking in the Malchi.
-They have a tendency to bark at other dogs and can shy away from new humans.
+They tend to bark at other dogs and can shy away from new humans.
 They are especially wary of children.
 Early training should be geared towards socialization and teaching your puppy how to respond when meeting new friends.
 There are also a lot of reports of this breed offering more of a challenge when it comes to house training.

 Dogs with a pure white coat tend to have higher maintenance requirements, and the Malchi is no exception.
 If your dog does have brilliant white in its coat, it is going to be prone to staining from food, grass, and virtually anything else with a strong color.
 To keep your dog free from stains will require vigilance on walks, and it will necessitate regular baths with particular attention to the facial region.
 Clean out the ears, too, but ensure that you dry them properly because Malchi have folded ears that pose a risk of infection.